svaseem22/netflix-content-analysis-powerbi/README.md

 └── README.md

 🚀 What I'd Do Next
-Add year-over-year growth % as a calculated DAX measure Build a content recommendation logic based on genre/rating clusters Automate data refresh from a live source instead of a static CSV
+Add year-over-year growth % as a calculated DAX measure.
+Build a content recommendation logic based on genre/rating clusters.
+Automate data refresh from a live source instead of a static CSV.